KATHARINE SCOTT

 Katie has many years of experience working with vulnerable clients and witnesses and has had vulnerable witness training.

 “She is brilliant; she is very good at picking through points of law and cases that involve tricky mental capacity issues, and her written work is very good.”
 “A talented barrister who is sensitive when navigating cases and has a real gift for knowing how to pitch issues.
 She is an extremely reliable pair of hands.”
 “She’s personable, easy to work with and knows her stuff inside out.
 She’s also very practical and reassuring.”
-Chambers and Partners 2020.
+Chambers and Partners, 2020.

 Katie has extensive experience in the Court of Protection and the High Court (when the inherent jurisdiction is invoked) in disputes concerned with the health, welfare, medical treatment and finances of incapacitated adults.
 She also acts in medical treatment disputes concerning children.

-• Re Y [2018] UKSC 46 - The case which established there is no obligation to bring cases concerned with the withdrawal of life-sustaining treatment for those with a prolonged disorder of consciousness before the court in the event of agreement that withdrawal is in the P’s best interests.
+• Re Y [2018] UKSC 46 – The case which established there is no obligation to bring cases concerned with the withdrawal of life-sustaining treatment for those with a prolonged disorder of consciousness before the court in the event of agreement that withdrawal in the P’s best interests.

 Judgment